PyCQA/flake8-pyi/README.rst

 * Y030: Union expressions should never have more than one ``Literal`` member, as ``Literal[1] | Literal[2]`` is semantically identical to ``Literal[1, 2]``.
-* Y031: TypedDicts should class-based syntax instead of assignment-based syntax wherever possible.
+* Y031: TypedDicts should use class-based syntax instead of assignment-based syntax wherever possible.
 (In situations where this is not possible, such as if a field is a Python keyword or an invalid identifier, this error will not be raised.)